tungnguyenlam/characters-and-dialouges-association-in-comics/README.md

 ./environments/set_up.sh
 ```

 Windows is not currently supported.
-Please download the dataset manually and organize/rename the files to match the folder structure shown above.
+Please download the dataset manually and organize/rename the folder/files to match the folder structure shown above.

 ### For docker on Linux (recommended)